The resources sector works to minimise air quality impacts resulting from operations for the health of communities and the environment

 QRC plays an important role in ensuring information released in the public domain, which represents activities undertaken by the resources sector, is factual and accurate.
 It is important for the community to understand what the numbers mean to them.
 In the case of the NPI, there is a public perception that the level of dust recorded by resource operations equals the equivalent level of impact on the community and the environment, however, this is not accurate.
 Under normal working conditions, dust generated during operations is largely retained within the proponent’s lease boundary and buffer lands and this is generally a requirement of operating approvals.

 QRC is currently working with its member companies and Government to:

 - Improve NPI reporting for the resources sector;

 - Collate up-to-date data for other emission sources (beyond industry) to input into the NPI and deliver a complete representation of air emissions across jurisdictions; and

 - Provide better information on NPI data for greater public understanding and interpretation.

-The rail network across Queensland offers an efficient means for the resources sector and others to transport products to ports for export trade.
-There are five rail systems across Queensland that support the resources sector.
+The rail networks across Queensland offer an efficient means for the resources sector and others to transport products to ports for export trade.